 - in person - by making an appointment with your local authority bereavement adviser

 - by phone– the registrar will give you the phone number

-- online - to use Tell Us Once online, your registrar will give you a unique Tell Us Once reference number, which you will need to log in.
+- online - your registrar will give you a unique Tell Us Once log in number

 You should ensure that the following people and agencies are informed of the death, if relevant.
-(Please note if you use the Tell Us Once Service you do not need to inform the agencies marked with an asterix*):
+If you use the Tell Us Once Service you do not need to inform the agencies marked with an asterix*: